-So what are the best redemptions in the program?
-Let’s look at the 5 best options now found with MyMcDonald’s Rewards in Canada:
+So what are the best redemptions in the program now that we have further changes?
+Let’s look at the 5 best options now found with MyMcDonald’s Rewards in Canada!
+(Current as of September 2025)

-You can redeem 2,000 points for any size of brewed tea, so go for an extra large which runs $2.35 before taxes.
-That works out 0.1175 cents per point and since you earn 100 points per $1 spent your return on spending is 11.75% not including what you save on taxes.
+You can redeem 2,000 points for any size of regular Iced Coffee and for a large it is $2.79 before taxes.
+That works out to 0.1395 cents per point and since you earn 100 points per $1 spent your return on spending is 13.95% not including what you save on taxes.

-You can redeem 4,000 points for a large size vanilla or caramel latte which are $3.89 before taxes.
-That works out 0.09725 cents per point and since you earn 100 points per $1 spent your return on spending is 9.73% not including what you save on taxes.
+Large fries used to be #3 on the list until the September 16th changes!
+Large fries now require 6,000 points which drops them out of the top 5 however you can still redeem 4,000 points for small or medium fries, the latter of which runs $4.39 before taxes.
+That works out to 0.1098 cents per point and since you earn 100 points per $1 spent your return on spending is 10.98% not including what you save on taxes.

 Note on valuation:

-The values listed above are based on pricing from Northwest Calgary in July 2024.
-Prices will vary based on your location and you also have to take into account that you are saving on paying the tax as well.
-Here in Calgary it’s 5% but it can be as high as 15% if you are out in the Maritimes.
+The values listed above are based on pricing from Northwest Calgary in September 2025.
+Prices will vary based on your location (even the two closest to me in NW Calgary price differently!) and you also have to take into account that you are saving on paying the tax as well.
+Here in Calgary it’s 5% but it can be as high as 15% if you are out in the Maritimes

 Boost your return even more with a Points Earning Machine!